Sample Submission Guide

 • Samples must be filled in the 96 well plates, and must be by columns, not rows.
 See the diagram below.
 Please leave the last two spots G12 and H12 empty for controls. • The plate must be clearly labelled on the skirt. • For shipping, protect the plates by surrounding the plates with strong rigid cardboard.

-It is recommended to transport samples on dry ice, and because shipping dry-iced goods requires special packaging, please ask the courier about special instructions for shipping dry ice content.
-For more details, please consult the courier’s local representatives.
+DNA samples can be shipped in room temperature.
+For RNA or tissue samples, please ship on dry ice.
 Depending upon the quality of the insulated shipping container and the samples, 3 to 5 kilograms of dry ice should be used for each 24-hour period.
 We recommend using a minimum of 3 kilograms and ideally 5 kilograms of dry ice.
 In addition, please try to ensure that the package is tightly sealed and labeled correctly.

 Sequencing Facility, ithree institute